lorrli274/next/courses/original/Database Fundamentals/Lessons/Intermediate Queries/06-UNIONs.md

 When working with multiple similar datasets it is sometimes useful to combine them temporarily.
-This can be accomplished with the **`UNION`** operator.
+This can be accomplished with a **`UNION`** operator.

 Take for example two tables: _employees_ and _contractors_.
 These tables are used to store similar records but need to be separated per the business requirements of the construction company.